segmentio/segment-docs/src/connections/destinations/catalog/singular/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Singular" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Add your Singular "API KEY", found in your Singular Dashboard under 'Settings' > 'SDK Keys', to the Segment Settings UI.
+3. Add your Singular "API KEY", found in your Singular Dashboard under 'Developer Tools' > 'SDK Keys', to the Segment Settings UI.

 ## What's supported